jbrussell/academic-kickstart/content/eilive2020/part2a_sonification.md

 <!-- layouts/partials/bokeh -->
 {{< importBokeh "bokeh/squarewave_hres.html" >}}

+\

+Next we will explore the effect of an **envelope** applied to the waveform.
+Envelopes alter the shape of the waveform and change the amplitude of the tone but have no affect on the frequency.
+Notice how the power in the spectrogram reflects the amplitude in the waveform.
+As the waveform amplitude increases, so does the spectral power (it may be difficult to see as the power is shown in $\log_{10}$ units as decibels).

+The top left corner shows tabs for different sound duration ranging from 2 to 8 seconds.
+Notice how the frequency of the tone decreases with increasing duration.
+This is because the same amount of cycles are being expressed over a larger time interval, leading to a longer wavelength.

 {{% alert note %}}
   * What happens to the frequency of the sound as you increase the duration from 2 seconds to 5 seconds?